Thagman1029/alx-low_level_programming/README.md

-alx low level programming :learning more about the C program and i bet you i aint seeing shit
+This repository contains ALX projects in C which covers most aspects of the C language and it's use